-As a courtesy to students, the FASA Office will attempt to provide student with the following notification(s) regarding the non-progress credit limit, and prompt them to plan carefully to meet this requirement:
+As a courtesy to students, Financial Aid & Scholarship will attempt to provide students with the following notification(s) regarding the non-progress credit limit, and prompt them to plan carefully to meet this requirement:

-- When a student exceeds 20 non progress credits, he will receive an e-mail or letter reminding him of the maximum allowance and urging him to take whatever steps may be necessary to avoid additional non progress credits. - When a student exceeds 40 non progress credits, aid will be temporarily suspended.
+- When a student exceeds 20 non-progress credits, he will receive an e-mail or letter reminding him of the maximum allowance and urging him to take whatever steps may be necessary to avoid additional non-progress credits. - When a student exceeds 40 non progress credits, aid will be temporarily suspended.
 The student will be notified by e-mail or letter that he must meet with his Financial Aid Counselor and provide a graduation plan before aid is resumed.
 At the interview, the counselor will address any issues that may lead to a potential loss of financial aid eligibility due to the student's high number of non-progress credits, including excessive repeats, or consistent failure to drop classes before the deadline.
-The counselor will advise the student on how to avoid additional non progress credits, and may refer the student to other campus counseling resources. - When a student exceeds 60 non progress credits he will be informed by letter or e-mail that he no longer qualifies for financial aid.
+The Counselor will advise the student on how to avoid additional non-progress credits, and may refer the student to other campus counseling resources. - When a student exceeds 60 non-progress credits they will be informed by letter or email that they no longer qualify for financial aid.

-If the FASA Office fails to provide any intended notification, the student is responsible to monitor his non progress credits, and maintain eligibility as specified in this section.
+If Financial Aid & Scholarship fails to provide any intended notification, students are responsible to monitor their non-progress credits, and maintain eligibility as specified in this section.